routhken/Archipelago/worlds/grim_dawn/docs/guide_en.md

-# Grim Dawn Installation Instructions
+# Grim Dawn AP Installation Instructions

 1. Install Grim Dawn from steam.
 2. In the Grim Dawn install directory, rename the file "lua51.dll" to "real_lua51.dll"